0xricksanchez/like-dbg/README.md

 ./start_kgdb.py
 # If you want to try a CTF challenge where you were given a compressed Linux Image and a root filesystem try:
 ./start_kgdb.py --ctf --env <Image> <RootFS>
+# If you want to kill the current debugging session
+./start_kgdb --kill
 ```

 ## Showcase